-On a consolidated basis, Centurion Apartment REIT has Acquisition and Operating Facilities (the "Acquisition and Operating Facilities") of \$155 million, with the potential for an additional \$25 million to fund working capital, acquisitions and mortgage principal repayments.
+On a consolidated basis, Centurion Apartment REIT has Acquisition and Operating Facilities (the "Acquisition and Operating Facilities") of \$158.5 million, \$128.5 million is committed and \$30.0 million is on demand...
 The Acquisition and Operating Facilities are revolving credit facilities and amounts drawn thereunder will not, after giving effect to the incurring of such indebtedness, cause the total amount of indebtedness of Centurion Apartment REIT and the amount then advanced under the Acquisition and Operating Facilities, to exceed 75% of the Gross Book Value, unless a majority of the Trustees, in their discretion, determine that the maximum amount of indebtedness will be based on the appraised value of the real properties of Centurion Apartment REIT.
-Periodic equity financing will be used to pay down the Acquisition and Operating Facilities.
+Periodic equity financing will be used to pay down the

+Acquisition and Operating Facilities.
 The Acquisition and Operating Facilities will also facilitate acquisitions by Centurion Apartment REIT by enabling it to enter into negotiations for the purchase of properties without the need for an equity financing condition.